 Apply: Once you’re happy with the reduction settings, click on “Apply” and enjoy your denoized audio.

-This feature is easier to use, and obviously, not as effective.
-It only requires you to choose the type of processing you want from the “Processing Focus” horizontal list and set an amount of noise reduction from 0 to 100%.
+This feature is easier to use and, obviously, not as effective.
+It only requires you to choose the type of processing you want from the “Processing Focus” horizontal list and set an amount of noise removal from 0 to 100%.

-The result is not as powerful as the Noise Reduction effect but can come in handy if you don’t have an annoying amount of noise in your audio.
+The result is not as powerful as the Noise Reduction effect, but it can be useful if you don’t have an annoying amount of noise in your audio.

-Sometimes the noise reduction details don’t matter to you, and all you need is an overall general reduction of all that could distract your listeners from the main content.
-Some quick-fix solutions became recently available with the introduction of AI to the industry.
+Sometimes the noise removal details don’t matter to you, and all you need is an overall general reduction of all that could distract your listeners from the main content.
+Some solutions have recently become available with the introduction of machine learning to the industry.

-Websites like Podcastle offer you a web app in which you can upload your audio file, and clean it using a couple of clicks only.
-You just select the audio you wish to enhance, and then go for “Magic Dust” on the drop-down list that appears.
-A list of loading elements will compile, and then your file will be clean of major noise.
+Websites like Podcastle offer you a web app in which you can upload your noisy audio file, and clean it with only a couple of clicks.
+You need to select the audio you wish to enhance and then go for “Magic Dust”, resulting in clean audio.

 If no technological solution or audio engineer prevails in synthesizing an excellent environment for your audio, then the time has come to try again.